-The application for the Dow Corning Foundation Fellows program at Saginaw Valley State University for 2017-2018 is now available!
-This is a great opportunity for students and teachers seeking to change attitudes about STEM in their community.
-The program is designed for K-12 math and science teachers.
+The application for the 2020-21 Dow Corning Foundation/SVSU Community STEM Partnership program at Saginaw Valley State University is now available!
+The program is designed for K-12 Science, Technology, Engineering, and Mathematics teachers seeking to change attitudes about STEM in their classroom and community.

-Projects can be conducted by multiple teachers from the same school system.
-Teams (two or more teachers that would like to work on a single project) are welcome to apply as well.
-The investment can represent a significant enhancement of school infrastructure.
-Teacher project participation has resulted in the construction of outdoor learning environments, indoor maker spaces, hydroponics systems, ROV development and scientific equipment acquisition.
-The teachers also receive expert advising in project design and implementation.
-Teachers have received support from local businesses and other community members to enhance their projects as well, with some teachers raising thousands of additional funds to support their project goals.
+Previous teacher participation has resulted in the construction of outdoor learning environments, hydroponics systems, ROV development, greenhouse enhancement, maker spaces, and scientific equipment acquisition.
+In addition, teachers have also received individual support from local businesses and community members to enhance their projects, with some teachers raising thousands of additional funds to support their project goals.

 Program Dates: June 24-26, June 29-30, July 22-24, July 27-28, 2020.

 Accepted applicants will be notified by April 15, 2020; additional teachers may be wait-listed in case spots open up.
 If all spots are not filled, the applications received after March 31, 2020 will be reviewed on a rolling basis until three weeks prior to the program start date.

 For additional information or to view past projects, visit our website https://www.svsu.edu/dowcorningfoundationfellows/